Miki has decided to no longer hold these calls. The last one was on Feb 20th, 2021. You can still find the recordings below.

 Call recordings are stored here.

 Why These Calls?

-These calls are an opportunity for anyone to come engage with others who are, also, grappling with the overwhelming information and grim prospects that humanity is currently facing, most specifically with climate change, as well as a host of other severe crises.
+These calls were an opportunity for engagement with others who were, also, grappling with the overwhelming information and grim prospects that humanity is currently facing, most specifically with climate change, as well as a host of other severe crises.